cgscreamer/EngineeringEquationHelper/Readme.md

 ### When answering the "What size" questions
 The answers must match the variable name in the set_size.py file.

-Example: if you want to use micrometers, type the full variable name 'MICROMETERS' into the prompt
+Example: if you want to use micrometers, type the full variable name 'MICRO' into the prompt.
+In general, the variable will be the prefix in all caps, example: MICRO, KILO, MILLI etc